natejswenson/terraform-s3/README.md

 4. buckets will be versioned
 5. logging will go to the logging bucket in the corresponding folder
 6. this is a prototype - this should be launched via a pipeline or some other automated means where credentials can be pulled from vault
-7. policy should be attached via a var for simplicity sake it was included in main.

 ### Usage
 #### Clone this repo locally to yoru machine